QianJin2013/android-gcc-toolchain/README.md

                 This option only works for -c or -C option.
                 For detail, refer to "About Hack mode" section.

-Special options:
+Other options:
+ --version      Show version of this tool
- -              Means the end of options and next arg is CMD.
+ - or --        Means the end of options and next arg is CMD.
 But if nothing followed, then just print output the bin dir(slash ended).
- --             Same as -
 --------------------------------------------------------------------------------
 CMD and ARGS: The external command to be run